J-Andersen-UvA/BlenderAutoRender/README.md

 # BlenderAutoRender
 With the amount of animations we have gathered, it would be absolutely painful to render them all by hand.
 So lets automate this process :)

+---

+## Notes
+### Collections
+We use the following collection names in order to find relevant objects in blender:
+- mainAvatar
+  Used to find the main avatar to be rendered on.
+- importedAnimation
+  Used to find the animation avatar and its relevant animations to be copied over to the main avatar.

+---
 ## Command-Line Arguments
 This section describes all the command-line arguments for the Blender Auto Render Script.
 Use these arguments to customize the rendering process.